ITensor/website/docs/book/intro.md

 ITensor has many other features emphasizing productivity over programming details:
-* Adding ITensors simply works without the user having to permute the index order.
+* Adding ITensors simply works without requiring the user to permute the index order.
 * ITensor data storage automatically switches from real to complex as needed, such as when multiplying by a complex number.
 * Sparse ITensors seamlessly interoperate with regular, dense